-From the matters communicated with the board, we determine the key audit matters: those matters that were of most significance in the audit of the financial statements.
+From the matters communicated with those charged with governance, we determine the key audit matters: those matters that were of most significance in the audit of the financial statements.
 We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, not communicating the matter is in the public interest.